Children’s Services Reform Research

 - The strength of evidence about the effectiveness of different models of integration in improving services, experiences and outcomes for children, young people and their families’

-A further case study will be developed that draws on Scotland’s experience from national service reorganisations, most notably the merger of regional policing into Police Scotland and the fire and rescue structures into the Scottish Fire & Rescue Service.
+A further case study will be developed that draws on Scotland’s experience from national service reorganisations, most notably the merger of regional policing into Police Scotland.
 This case study will therefore provide learning from previous programmes in Scotland designed to bring about transformational change, and identify the factors that could contribute to improving how services are delivered for children, young people and their families.

 We will map the range of different approaches to integrated service delivery across Scotland’s 32 local authority areas.
-We will investigate any potential effects of integration, alongside other contextual factors affecting people and communities such as geography and poverty and deprivation over time on a range of outcomes for people being supported by public services.
+We will investigate any potential effects of integration, alongside other contextual factors affecting people and communities such as geography, deprivation and the impact of the COVID-19 pandemic over time on a range of outcomes for people being supported by public services.
 We will also aim to investigate the impact of different approaches to integration on the wellbeing of the workforces supporting children and young people.

-In the context of Getting It Right for Every Child, The Promise and the research’s underpinning question of “How do we ensure that children, young people and families get the help they need, when they need it?”, members of the Children’s Services workforce will be asked to complete an anonymous survey that captures their experience of different factors that are found to bring about:
+In the context of Getting It Right for Every Child, The Promise and the research’s underpinning question of “What is needed to ensure that children, young people and families get the help they need, when they need it?”, members of the Children’s Services workforce will be asked to complete an anonymous survey that captures the opportunities, challenges and barriers that are found to bring about:

-- Close multi-agency working between professionals across different services; and
+- Close multi-agency working between professionals across different services

 The survey will also ask members of the Children’s Services workforce about their experiences of the challenges and barriers present.

-This area of the research will build on the emerging findings from the work of Strands 3 and 4.
-Focus groups and interviews will be held with people working in the relevant statutory and third sector services to explore and better understand the findings.
+In addition, focus groups and interviews will be held with people working in the relevant statutory and third sector services to explore and better understand the emerging findings from the surveys and the work in Strand 3.

 The research team will be working with the Steering Group to decide on which local authority areas and/or groups of professionals to include, and which questions or topics to explore as the research progresses.

-Find out about who is doing the research
+Find out about who is leading the research

 The research study is led by CELCIS’s Head of Evidence and Innovation, Dr Heather Ottaway, who heads up the research team drawing on multi-disciplinary expertise.
 Having started her career as a children and families social worker in Scotland, Dr Ottaway has led national organisational research in Wales which informed the development of the National Adoption Service, and has a strong research profile nationally and internationally, particularly in the field of family-based care for children.

-Dr Alex McTier is leading strand 2 of the research: Deep Dive and strand 4: Workforce survey.
+Dr Alex McTier is leading strand 2 of the research: Case Studies of Transformational Reform Programmes and co-leading strand 4: Workforce Experiences, with a focus on the workforce surveys.
 He is an Evidence and Evaluation Specialist with CELCIS.
 Alex specialises in understanding children’s statistical data in Scotland and is co-chair of the Monitoring and Evaluation Group to support the implementation of Scotland’s National Guidance for Child Protection and he is a member of the National Child Protection Leadership Group’s Data Sub-Group.

-Michael Anderson is leading strand 3 of the research: National Scoping and Mapping Study.
+Michael Anderson is leading strand 3 of the research: Mapping Integration and Outcomes Across Scotland: A Statistical Analysis.
 He is the Data Lead at CELCIS and has worked with the Children Looked After Statistics dataset on a variety of projects in Scotland.
 He leads on the implementation of the Bright Spots programme within Scotland and sits on the Scottish Government’s Social Work Statistics Group, contributing to development of data collected in relation to children and families in contact with social work.

 Frequently asked questions